Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Uncertainty quantification

 In this section we present our main results on the frequentist validity of Bayesian uncertainty quantification resulting in from the variational approximation.
 To this end, let us fix $\gamma \in (0,1)$ and consider the ball

-where the radius $\rho_n$ is chosen such that $\Psi(f\in C_\gamma \mid \bs x,\bs y) = 1-\gamma$.
+where the radius $\rho_n$ is chosen such that $\Psi(f\in C_\gamma \,| \bs x,\bs y) = 1-\gamma$.
 This set is referred to as the $(1-\gamma)$-credible ball of the variational posterior.
 In the next theorem, we first study the asymptotic size of the radius $\rho_n$ under the frequentist assumption that some $f_0 \in L^2(\calX,\mu)$ generates the data.
 In short, under $\P_0$, the asymptotic radius of a credible set is of the order $V_n$, which was defined in \eqref{def:spread}.
-This corroborates the remark made earlier that $V_n$ characterises the spread of the variational posterior.
+This is in line with the remark made earlier that $V_n$ characterises the spread of the variational posterior.
 The proof is given in Appendix~\ref{sec:proof:radius}.

 \begin{theorem} Suppose that $m=m_n$ is such that $m^2n^{-1} \log n \to 0$ as $n\to\infty$.
 Then there exists a positive constant $C$ such that the credible ball $C_\gamma$ defined in \eqref{def:credible} has radius satisfying